CP Executive train in Albany

 The biggest problem was that there never was a prototype for this train, and most girls didn't want to see pastel colored train cars.
 They wanted trains painted like the real thing.
 Lionel even made a complimentary "Boy's Train" in blue colors that sold even worse!

 I didn't make it back to Kenwood Yard for another five days, and I was worried it would be gone.
 Happily, it wasn't when I returned on a bright Saturday morning.
 Sadly, though, my sightlines from the expressway and through the chain link fence were obstructed by freight cars.
 The shots I took though were somewhat artistic.
 At this distance, and with my older Kodak digital camera, I never know if the shot is good until later when I review it on my computer.
 I had to take a couple of hope they worked out.
-Interesting, at this distance I still couldn't see the markings very well.
+At this distance I still couldn't see the markings very well.

 Here is a better shot from a different angle.
-It is interesting that marked as a "D&H" car instead of a "CP" car.
+It is interesting that is marked as a "D&H" car instead of a "CP" car.
 I like the classy breast cancer awareness ribbon.
 From what I understand, the car is now used to transport wheelsets and is sometimes stored in Binghamton.
 I don't know what it was doing in Albany, but it is a pretty neat car and a nice tribute by the railroad to a worthy cause.
 I guess there really is a "Girl's Train" out there.
 Compare this gondola to the Lionel one in the picture above.
 Here are some more pictures online from rrpicturearchives.

 No comments: